gnosis/GECO/Proposals/TasitSDK.md

 ##### Why we should fund you.

-I (Paul) have a unique eye for product.
+> I (Paul) have a unique eye for product.
 I've shipped production mobile apps and worked with a team on an evolving JavaScript code base.
 I'm experienced with React Native and Ethereum.
 I've vetted the idea at conferences like Dappcon, TruffleCon, and Devcon4.
 Plus, people enjoy working with me.

-Tasit will serve as "proof of decentralization" for the dapps we support.
+> Tasit will serve as "proof of decentralization" for the dapps we support.
 Vitalik tweeted 'One simple litmus test for whether or not a blockchain project is truly decentralized: can a third party independently make a client for it, and do everything that the "official" client can?'.
 It's time for major decoupling of "back end" and front end.
 This decoupling provides users with "right to exit".

 ### Features

-_There are more specifics on the features in the deliverables sections below._
+> _Note: There are more specifics on the features in the deliverables sections below._

 ##### Tools and frameworks

-ethers.js, React Native, Expo, Jest, Truffle, Babel, Infura, Lerna, smart-contract-based wallets (Gnosis Safe in particular), meta-transactions, ERC721, ERC165, Fastlane, CircleCI
+> ethers.js, React Native, Expo, Jest, Truffle, Babel, Infura, Lerna, smart-contract-based wallets (Gnosis Safe in particular), meta-transactions, ERC721, ERC165, Fastlane, CircleCI

 ##### Architecture, mockups, etc.